CAMB-DSbD/tee-morello-performance-experiments/README.md

 # Python scripts that can help to summarise and visualise results

 If needed, these Python scripts can be used to summarise the raw collected metrics and present results graphically.
-They produce aggregated CSV files and comparative graphs.
+They produce aggregated CSV files and comparative plots.

 ## Scripst for summary views